-GOOD GIFTS FOR GOD’S GLOBAL BARNYARD – Give the gift that is hard to wrap – an ANIMAL this Christmas season!
-Help us reach our goal of $500 to purchase a COW for a village.
+GOOD GIFTS FOR GOD’S GLOBAL BARNYARD – Thank you to all that have given to the Global Barnyard, we have reached our goal to purchase a Cow for a village.
 There is still time to give for more animals to add to our gift.
 Place your contribution in the “Barn Box” on the display table, cash or check.
 Make sure to put in the memo field “ELCA Good Gifts”.
 Deadline to donate is January 31st.
 Thank you for your support in the ELCA Good Gifts.

 INFO REGARDING RETIREMENT and DISTRIBUTIONS ” ON TURNING 70 1/2 YEARS OLD” – The year you turn 70 ½ is a magical time – at least for the IRS.
 It is the year which you must begin withdrawing money from your tax-deferred retirement accounts (i.e. 401K’s and regular IRA’s).
 The IRS even stipulates how much you must withdraw (and therefore pay taxes on) from this year going forward.
 This amount is your “Required Minimum Distribution” or RMD.
 The most recent tax cut act greatly increased the Standard Deduction.
 The thought was that it would simplify most people’s tax returns as far fewer tax payers would need to itemize.
 Since the standard deduction was so much larger our charitable deductions would not be deductible or looked at another way, they were already included in the standard deduction.